 iOS Supervised vs Unsupervised: Benefits of Supervising iOS Devices

-To implement a successful MDM strategy for Apple devices, it is essential for IT admins to have total control over the company-owned Apple devices.
+To implement a successful MDM strategy for Apple devices, it is extremely important for the IT admins to have total control over the company-owned Apple devices.

-What is iOS Supervised Mode?
+What is iOS supervision?
 Why is it necessary?

 Supervision is that differentiating element for iOS that helps the IT admin to understand whom to provide total control and ownership of the devices.
 Once the device is in supervised mode, it is ready to be enrolled in any desired iOS MDM solution.